- The Irish Childhood Diabetes National Register (ICDNR)

 The Hvidore Study Group is an international group of paediatric endocrinologists /diabetologists

 covering paediatric centres from 18 countries across Europe, Japan and North America.
 Its aim is to share and compare data with the overall objective of improving the treatment of childhood diabetes.
 The group undertake international multicentre studies in childhood diabetes.
-Professors Hilary Hoey and Edna Roche are members of the Hvidore Group.
+Professors Hilary Hoey and Edna Roche are members of the Hvidore Group and Professor Roche sits on the Hvidoere Steering Group.
 The National Children's Hospital, Tallaght is the Irish centre in the Hvidore study group.
 We participate in a range of international collaborative studies in Type 1 diabetes, such as, metabolic control and quality of life and the longitudinal study of the remission phase in type 1 diabetes.

 A significant number of international research projects have been completed and more are in progress from this group, these include: a longitudinal study of metabolic control, immunological markers, molecular aspects and quality of life on over 2,000 children from 22 countries around the world, including Europe, North America, Australia and Japan.
 Including the development of international quality of life instruments for children, adolescents, parents and health professionals caring for young people with diabetes, led by Professor Hilary Hoey who developed these new international quality of life instruments in collaboration with Professor Hannah McGee, RCSI; and Professor Michael Fitzgerald, TCD for the assessment of Quality of life in adolescent with diabetes and Quality of Life and family burden of parents of children with diabetes.
 These questionnaires have been translated into 17 languages and the ongoing research is being conducted in 22 international centres in Europe, North America, Australia and Japan.